Khoa2002/Khoa2002/README.md

 ## 👨‍💻 About me

 🎓 Currently graduating in Ecommerce - Information System at HCMUIT-VNU
-💻 Experienced in full-stack web development
+💻 Experienced in Data Analysis and Data Science
 🌱 Always learning and exploring new technologies
 📈 Seeking opportunities in innovative environments